uavaustin/docs.uavaustin.org/guides/installation/src/git/git.md

 **Merging**:
 Make sure to use the `--no-ff` flag when merging by the command line, this will preserve the branch history on the graph.

-## Version Tagging

-*Directed towards team leads.*

-Releases are to be in the following formats:

-- *v1.0*
-- *v1.0-beta.1*
-- *v1.0-rc.1*
-- *v1.2.1*
-- *v1.2.1-beta.1*
-- *v1.2.1-rc.1*

-Smaller code bases use the Major.Minor versioning numbers, and larger use Major.Minor.Patch.
-Note the *v* in front of tag names.